astania/project-former/README.md

 To submit a response to a form, click "select form" and enter your responses to each question.
 Click "submit" to submit your responses.

 To view the submissions, click "submissions".
 From here, you can delete any submission.

+### Contributions
+Contributions are greatly appreciated.

+If you have a suggestion, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+#### Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

+## Contact

+Anna Stania - annaestania@gmail.com

 ## Available Scripts